 1. Students are required to wear appropriate t-shirts or button and collared long- or short-sleeved shirts.
-Appropriate includes: no gang, alcohol & tobacco, logos, R.I.P. references (determined at Administration discretion), identification or promotion anywhere on the students clothing.
+Appropriate includes: no gang, alcohol & tobacco, logos, R.I.P.

+references (determined at Administration discretion), identification or promotion anywhere on the students clothing.
 Appropriate also includes clothing items that are not revealing either on the torso or the lower portion of the body.
 Shirts must have shoulder straps at least three-finger lengths across.
 Shorts, skirts, or leggings must be at least four (4) inches above the knee, front and back.
 No spandex or skin tight material may be worn as a top layer.
 Spandex, or spandex like clothing must be covered with a top layer.

-All students are required to wear appropriate clothing described above every day they attend school.
-If a student comes to school wearing inappropriate clothing, s/he may be sent home and may return to school once the student agrees to wear appropriate clothing.
+All students are required to wear the uniform described above every day they attend school.
+If a student comes to school and is not in uniform, s/he may be sent home and may return to school once s/he is in uniform.
 Students may also serve an in-school suspension for dress code infractions.
 Staff will address violations of the following additional dress code requirements:

-- · No hats, hoods, do-rags, or bandanas - · No sagging

-- · No bare midriffs, belly shirts, short skirts/shorts (need to reach fingertips) · No spaghetti straps (at least 3 fingers) - No low-cut shirts or anything sexually suggestive - · No references to alcohol, drugs, tobacco, or violence
+- No hats, hoods, do-rags, or bandanas - No sagging - No bare midriffs, belly shirts, short skirts/shorts (need to reach fingertips) - No spaghetti straps (at least 3 fingers) - No low-cut shirts or anything sexually suggestive - No references to alcohol, drugs, tobacco, or violence